 Realizing an open (experimental) IIoT/I4.0 platform is a significant amount of work.
 IIP-Ecosphere is performing that work and this whitepaper provides technical insights into the ideas, concepts, rationales, designs and implementation state of the current release of the IIP-Ecosphere platform.
 The rationale behind this document is to enable interested parties to discuss with IIP-Ecosphere on a technical level, to try out the platform or to provide extensions.
-As the platform is evolving, this document is just a snapshot in time, here for platform version 0.3.0.
-Moreover, particularly this version of the document is the first of its kind - future versions may learn from feedback in order to improve the platform and also this document.
+As the platform is evolving, this document is just a snapshot in time.
+Future versions may include lessons learned and (reactions to) feedback in order to improve the platform and also this document.

 We discussed the technical basis for architecture modeling, the overview of the layered architecture, the individual layers and the components they contain.
-For each component, we provided a requirements analysis (based on [11, 35]) and a discussion of the realized requirements.
+For each component, we provided a requirements analysis [based on [13, 41]) and a discussion of the realized requirements.
 We discussed architectural constraints, the actual use of Asset Administration Shells (AAS), the approach to platform configuration and instantiation, future contributions to the (external) security of the platform, selected implementation details as well as how-to's on applying and extending the platform.